dilshankarunarathne/docker-notes/README.md

 The redirection operator can be used pretty much anywhere.
 For example, if we have just a single line to write into a file, we don't need to use `nano`, we could just redirect the `echo` command.
 `echo "Hello World" > file1.txt` will output `Hello World` to `file1.txt`.

+We can list all the content of a directory and instead of printing it, we could redirect the output to a file.
+`ls -l /etc > etc_dir.txt` will output the content of the `/etc` directory to `etc_dir.txt`.